-To make academic programs and services more accessible, Jackson State provides off-campus general education courses at various high schools and Tennessee Technology Centers in the Jackson State 14-county service area.
+To make academic programs and services more accessible, Jackson State provides off-campus general education courses at the Tennessee Technology Centers in the Jackson State 14-county service area.
 Students can register online at www.jscc.edu for these off-campus courses.